 For a more complete description of the Field of Plant Pathology and Plant-Microbe Biology, please go to gradfield.plantpath.cornell.edu/default.html

 Plant Pathology and Plant-Microbe Biology are the study of plant diseases and the biology of plant-microbe interactions at the molecular to ecosystem levels of organization.
 The Field of Plant Pathology and Plant-Microbe Biology at Cornell offers graduate degree programs in plant pathology and the biology, genetics and evolution of fungi and oomycetes.
-To reflect the diversity of academic interests and activities, the Field is organized into three program areas:

 In addition to Plant Pathology and Plant-Microbe Biology, Cornell University offers graduate programs that cover the full spectrum of plant sciences.
 For more information on graduate studies in related fields of plant sciences, learn more.

 - fungal and oomycete biology

 - All Graduate School Requirements, including the TOEFL or IELTS Exam for Non-Native English Applicants

 - Three recommendations (must be on business letterhead and signed)